 Indeed, peer review has a long history within the academic community and has been commonly performed on paper.
 Did you ever exchange papers with the student next to you in a college writing class?

-Now, with the rapidly growing popularity of massive open online courses (MOOCs) and online education in general, peer evaluation by students is coming to the fore as a way to assess student performance in online courses.
-(Teachers, too, are often evaluated through peer review for their work in online courses.)
+Now, with the rapidly growing popularity of (MOOCs) and online education in general, peer evaluation by students is coming to the fore as a way to assess student performance in online courses.
+(Teachers, too, are often evaluated through peer review for their .)

 Peer evaluation usually involves having students review the written work of other students and make suggestions for improvement.
 While it can take place in a classroom, outside of class or online, online tools can greatly streamline and simplify the process, while encouraging more student involvement.